mathigon/textbooks/content/divisibility/content.md

 However, as you can see above, there is still a significant error between the actual number of primes, and Gauss’s approximation.
-In 1859, the mathematician [Bernhard Riemann](bio:riemann) discovered an approximation that looked much better, but he wasn’t able to prove that that would _always_ work.
+In 1859, the mathematician [Bernhard Riemann](bio:riemann) discovered an approximation that looked much better, but he wasn’t able to prove that it would _always_ work.
 His idea became known as the __Riemann Hypothesis__.

 Hundreds of mathematicians have tried to prove Riemann’s hypothesis, but all